"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing: Introduction

-\begin{itemize} \item We identified the challenges of license compliance and model licensing in ML projects.
+\begin{itemize} \item We identified the challenges of license compliance and model licensing in ML workflow management.

-\item We developed MG Analyzer using semantic technologies to automate license analysis in ML projects.
-It includes a vocabulary for describing ML workflows with dependencies and license rules.
-We also provide a interface to convert user-input workflow descriptions into RDF graphs following this vocabulary.
-Users can convert workflow descriptions into RDF graphs, enabling the tool to construct dependencies, reason, and detect license conflicts. \item We drafted a set of model licenses called MG Licenses to promote more standardized model publishing.
+\item We developed MG Analyzer to automate license analysis in ML projects.
+It includes a vocabulary for describing ML workflows with dependencies and license rules, and provides an interface to convert user-input workflow descriptions into RDF graphs.
+These graphs enable the tool to construct dependencies, reason, and detect license conflicts. \item We drafted a set of model licenses called MG Licenses to promote more standardized model publishing.
 These licenses are well-defined and cover a complete spectrum of model publishing scenarios.
-Furthermore, we have integrated support for MG Licenses within MG Analyzer. \item To the best of our knowledge, MG Analyzer and Licenses represent the first attempt at standardizing model publishing.
-The proposed code and license drafts are available at \href{https://anonymous.4open.science/r/MG-Analyzer-www2025/}{this link}. \end{itemize}
+Furthermore, we have integrated support for MG Licenses within MG Analyzer. \end{itemize}

-The rest of the paper is organized as follows.
-Section~\ref{sec:related} presents background and related studies.
-Section~\ref{sec:analyzer} introduces our proposed vocabulary for workflow descriptions and the license analysis tool.
-Section~\ref{sec:license} offers a comprehensive comparison of commonly used licenses and briefly outlines the advantages of the new model licenses we propose.
-Section~\ref{sec:case} presents license analysis results to demonstrate the risks associated with non-standard licensing, while Section~\ref{sec:conclusion} concludes the paper.
-Supplementary tables and codes are provided in the Appendix.